gloriayt/hangman/README.md

-Recreation of the hangman game.
+Recreation of the hangman game made with React.

 View it here: https://gloriayt.github.io/hangman/